Has God asked you to do something that you are not sure about?

 Someone once said: “Calling is not without its crosses and trials, but let us not doubt of its compensations.”

 If you do and go all out, if you dare to heed the call, to the deeper waters… God will break your net!

 When God blesses you, trust me, you are going to need a bigger boat!
 Your net will rip!
-That’s how He does things; in a good and perfect way, with grace and abundance.
+That’s how He does things; in a good and perfect way, with abundance.

 But before it does, you have to go out… and cast your net.
 You have to heed His call, go out, and cast your net even:

 - If you’re not sure it’s going to work out

 - If you don’t have all the money you think you need

 - If you are told not to by friends and family

 - If logic tells you this is a bad idea

 - If in the past, the same thing didn’t work out for you